massimocaprinali/cloud-foundry-public/liberty-jconsole.md

 ```
 {: pre}

-You may have to pass additional parameters to configure Java trustStore.
-The following parameters should work in most cases:
+You may have to pass additional options to configure Java trustStore.
+The following options should work in most cases:
 ```
     -J-Djavax.net.ssl.trustStore=<java-home>/jre/lib/security/cacerts -J-Djavax.net.ssl.trustStorePassword=changeit -J-Djavax.net.ssl.trustStoreType=jks
 ```